no-to-adhd/no-to-adhd.github.io/content/blog/tattoo_aftercare.md

 comment = true
 +++

+(Disclaimer: this post was ideated and written before the radio black out)

-In today's Tuesday special, we look at tattoo aftercare, since a good friend is getting her first tattoo done.
+In today's Sunday special, we look at tattoo aftercare, since a good friend is getting her first tattoo done.
 After all these years, somebody's dream is coming true!